MAT2410 – Introduction to Complex Analysis

 Recommended previous knowledge

-10 credits overlap with MAT2300 – Analysis II (discontinued)
+- 10 credits overlap with MAT2300 – Analysis II (discontinued).

-6 hours of lectures/exercises per week.
+6 hours of lectures/exercises per week throughout the semester.

 Examination support material